drobb2020/gulp4-frontend-workflow/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+This repo will generate a boilerplate to begin a new web development project using sass as the CSS preprocessor.
+The gulpfile also handles JavaScript and images along with the scss files.

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/drobb2020/repo_name/issues) for a list of proposed features (and known issues).
+This is currently a work-in-progress.

 <!-- CONTRIBUTING -->
 ## Contributing